University Administrative Policies

 Under the New Mexico Hate Crimes Act, a hate crime is a crime committed in whole or in part because of the victim’s actual or perceived race, religion, color, national origin, ancestry, age, handicapped status, gender, sexual orientation, or gender identity.
 The New Mexico Hate Crimes Act provides for enhancing the criminal sentence of persons found guilty of committing a crime motivated by hate.
 Some possible examples of hate crimes are painting of racial or ethnic slurs on public property, assaulting a person because of perceived religious affiliation, or vandalizing property while yelling derogatory comments about someone’s sexual orientation.
 Reports of hate crimes on University property are investigated by the UNM Police.

 Some expressions of hate or bias are non-criminal actions, such as disparaging speech directed against someone by an offender who is motivated by hate for, or bias against, that person’s race, color, ethnicity, national origin, sex, gender identity or expression, sexual orientation, disability, age, religion, or other protected status.
-The University has a process for reporting incidents of hate or bias through the UNM Office of Equal Opportunity (OEO).
-For more information, contact OEO at (505) 277-5251 or online at http://oeo.unm.edu.
+The University has a process for reporting incidents of hate or bias through the UNM Office of Compliance, Ethics & Equal Opportunity (CEEO).
+For more information, contact CEEO at (505) 277-5251 or online at the CEEO website.

 7. Threat Assessment